 Culture is built, not bought.
 Like the brand personality, work culture reflects who runs the company and why.
 What works for one company need not work for everyone.
 Some organizations may allow lots of autonomy for their employees and assign them big problems to solve.
 Some other companies are popular for great pay and perks.
 Companies like Salesforce let their employees choose a non-profit organization they feel strongly about to volunteer at for 7 working days of the year.

 You could try your own thing in your organization and see how grateful your employees are for the efforts you put in.
 Running regular employee engagement surveys is one way of doing it.
 Online survey tools can be of great help.
-You can invest in a good employee feedback software to collate employee feedback.
+You can invest in a good online survey software to collate employee feedback.
 Find out what works and what doesn’t.
 Today’s job seekers are savvier than ever, and the better perks you offer, the more avant-garde your organization is for them!